 SCDHEC administers the NPDES permit program and is responsible for permitting, compliance tracking, monitoring, and enforcing the program.
-The permits SCDHEC issues to SRS provide specific requirements for sampling locations, collection methods, analytes, monitoring frequency, permit limits for each analyte, and analytical and reporting methods.
+The permits SCDHEC issues to SRS provide specific requirements for sampling locations, collection methods, analytes required at an individual outfall, monitoring frequency, permit limits for each analyte, and analytical and reporting methods.

 SRS collects NPDES samples in the field according to 40 CFR 136, Guidelines Establishing Test Procedures for the Analysis of Pollutants.
-This document lists specific methods for sample collecting, preserving, and acceptable analytical methods for the type of pollutant.
+This document lists specific methods for sample collecting and preserving, and acceptable analytical methods for the type of pollutant.